koszullab/metaTOR/README.md

 * version: display current version number
 * help: display this (hopefully useful) help message

-   Please refer to the meta3Cbox manual for detailed explanations on the parameters.
+   Please refer to the metaTOR manual for detailed explanations on the parameters.

 ## Requirements